 What is gallbladder cancer?

 Gallbladder cancer is a cancer that starts in the gallbladder.
-To understand this cancer, it helps to know something about the normal structure and function of the gallbladder.
+To understand this cancer, it helps to know about the gallbladder and what it does.

 About the gallbladder

-The gallbladder is a small, pear-shaped organ under the right lobe of the liver.
+The gallbladder is a small, pear-shaped organ under the liver.
 Both the liver and the gallbladder are behind the right lower ribs.
-The gallbladder is usually about 3 to 4 inches long and normally no wider than an inch.
+In adults, the gallbladder is usually about 3 to 4 inches long and normally no wider than an inch.

 The gallbladder concentrates and stores bile, a fluid made in the liver.
 Bile helps digest the fats in foods as they pass through the small intestine.
 Bile is either released from the liver directly into ducts that carry it to the small intestine, or is stored in the gallbladder and released later.
 When food (especially fatty food) is being digested, the gallbladder contracts and releases bile through a small tube called the cystic duct.
-The cystic duct joins up with the hepatic duct, which comes from the liver, to form the common bile duct.
+The cystic duct joins up with the common hepatic duct, which comes from the liver, to form the common bile duct.
 The common bile duct joins with the main duct from the pancreas (the pancreatic duct) to empty into the duodenum (the first part of the small intestine) at the ampulla of Vater.

 The gallbladder is helpful, but you do not need it to live.
 Many people have their gallbladders removed and go on to live normal lives.